EEA Family & Residence Permits

 Contact us for a successful EEA Residence & Family Permit applications:

 Our team of experienced and professionally qualified solicitors and barristers will be able to guide you through the process step by step and limit the possibility of failure by complying with the strict letter of the law.
-Please always call us for a telephone consultation even if you wish to consider other advisers.
+Please always call us for a free telephone assessment and free case assessment even if you wish to consider other advisers.

 Our Immigration Experts are able to give specialist legal information and advice in this area of law.
-To contact one of our Immigration Solicitors or Immigration Barristers please complete our legal case assessment form and we will get in touch or call us now on 0845 8622 529.
+To contact one of our Immigration Solicitors or Immigration Barristers please complete our legal case assessment form and we will get in touch or call us now on 0845 8622 529 for a free telephone assessment and free case assessment.

 Call us on ☎ 0845 8622 529 or email us on for more information about the legal services we provide.
 Our team of London lawyers are based in Middle Temple adjacent to the Royal Courts of Justice.
 We are committed to providing professional and specialist legal advice.